-Step 3: The SMART-ER Method for Personal Trainer Goal Setting
+Step 3: The SMART-ER Method for Identifying Personal Training Goals

 Step 3 To-Do’s:

 - Brainstorm places, people, products, and practices that can provide support toward goal achievement

 External resources are not and should not be limited to physical “things”, but could and should include places, people, and practices.
 Just because an individual sets a personally meaningful goal does not mean he or she must go it alone or that he or she will be considered successful only if that goal is accomplished in isolation from outside or supportive resources.
 Create a list of tools and external resources that may help your clients along the way to achieving the objective.
 See the graphic below for a few examples.

 This is the fun part!
 Compile what you learned and discussed from the previous three steps.
 Use the graphic below to help you piece together what the final goal will look like.